japlscript/japlscript/NOTES.md

 - 3.4.8

+  - Improved some javadoc comments for central classes
   - Fixed `TestDateParser` for Spanish AM/PM strings with non-breaking space
   - Fixed bad "To get started..." info in generated `package-info.java`
-  - Improved some javadoc comments for central classes
   - Fixed TypeClass intern failure when calling `getProperties()`
+  - Fixed missing first char in boolean property names when calling `getProperties()`

 - 3.4.7